Banner

 I responded with “I can imagine it might be a difficult road for a pedestrian to cross but in my experience it may be an unnerving experience rather than dangerous.
 The traffic is pretty well always stopped in a short queue and when there is no queue there are almost by definition, gaps in the flow.
 To make a pedestrian’s life easier you should have put in a proper crossing thereby giving them a safer environment without restricting the junction.
 From a pedestrian’s viewpoint you are not helpful enough and from a motorist’s will seem malicious.”

 Mr. Zeb said “We did consider all other forms of crossings i.e. zebra/pelican but both had to be a) located away from the junction (which means not on the pedestrian desire line) and b) caused more delay to traffic as they give priority to pedestrians.
 The island was a compromise solution.
-Pedestrians exercise their judgement in search for a safer gap and cross the road without demanding anyone to stop on the road.”
+Pedestrians exercise their judgment in search for a safer gap and cross the road without demanding anyone to stop on the road.”

 There are numerous pedestrian crossings at junctions around Bexley as anyone with eyes can see so that excuse seemed more than a little lame and the bit about pedestrian crossings causing more delay is obvious nonsense.
 It might stop the traffic when school children are crossing around 9am and 3.30. whereas the so called ‘compromise solution’ causes delay, noise and air pollution for most of the day every day.
 I formed the impression that pursuing things further would be a waste of time if all I was going to get in return was total nonsense and sometimes there are better things to do in life.
 But thanks to Mr. Zeb’s antics hundreds of motorists have had five minutes added to their journey times ever since.
 At least Mr. Zeb answered quickly and showed no sign of the arrogance and tendency to break the law when it suits as I have too often seen elsewhere.